Trusted WordPress tutorials, when you need them most.

 With WordPress.com, users don’t need to find their own hosting plan and install the software themselves.
 They can choose a free plan or one of the available paid plans, and Automattic will host their website for them.

-New WordPress.com plans
+WordPress.com pricing plans

 For beginner WordPress bloggers, having your hosting taken care of might seem like a more convenient option.
+But in reality, there are actually some drawbacks that you should consider.

-However, there are actually some drawbacks that you should consider.
-Let’s go through them one by one.
+Let’s go through the limitations of WordPress.com one by one.
 You can use these quick links to skip to a specific topic:

-Limited Access to WordPress Plugins
+1. Limited Access to WordPress Plugins

 Whether you use WordPress.com or WordPress.org, the core software only allows you to create a simple personal blog or website.
 That means you can only write content, add images, publish your pages or posts, and that’s it.